Suzei/estudo-responsividade/README.md

 There's some unaligned divs and elements.
 It's my fault cuz i build the code before to have the idea AND... i have some laziness too ngl. <br>

-And to finish i used HTML, CSS and JS (JQuery menu in 320px - 1023px) + Mobile First methology  THANKS TO READ MY CODE!
+And to finish i used HTML, CSS and JS (JQuery menu in 320px - 1023px) + Fonts Awesome Icons + Mobile First methology  THANKS TO READ MY CODE!
 I'm Vinícius Silva, but you can call me Suzei.